eebange/used-cars-data-analysis-hadoop-hiveql/Documentation/Lab-Reproduction-Tutorial.md

 Before we can start using the data to create tables in HIVE, we must first upload the file to the HDFS:

-## create a folder inside HDFS so that we can upload our file there from the server (linux cluster):
+## Create a folder in the HDFS so that we can upload and store our large dataset from the hadoop cluster server:

 **hdfs dfs -mkdir /user/username/used_cars_raw**